Thomas Rowe: Military career

-Rowe was also involved in the volunteer NSW Colonial Forces, receiving a commission as a lieutenant in the newly formed New South Wales Corps of Engineers in 1872, and was promoted to the rank of captain in 1874.
+Rowe was also involved in the volunteer New South Wales Colonial Forces, receiving a commission as a lieutenant in the newly formed New South Wales Corps of Engineers in 1872, and was promoted to the rank of captain in 1874.

 When the Colonial Volunteer Force was disbanded and reorganised as the NSW Defence Force in 1878, Rowe was recommissioned a captain, and promoted to major in 1880.
-Raised to rank of brevet Lieutenant Colonel in 1886, Rowe undertook a European tour the following year, visiting Aldershot, Chatham, Enfield, and Woolwich, in search of information relating to defence matters.
+Raised to rank of brevet lieutenant colonel in 1886, Rowe undertook a European tour the following year, visiting Aldershot, Chatham, Enfield, and Woolwich, in search of information relating to defence matters.

 Rowe later designed several entrenching tools for the use of the engineers corps, including a bullet-proof shovel.
-Following the return to England of Colonel Henry Renny-Tailyour in 1894, Rowe took up the position of Commander of the New South Wales Corps of Engineers, was promoted to the rank of Colonel in 1895, and served until his retirement on 30 June 1898.
+Following the return to England of Colonel Henry Renny-Tailyour in 1894, Rowe took up the position of Commander of the New South Wales Corps of Engineers, was promoted to the rank of colonel in 1895, and served until his retirement on 30 June 1898.
+He was a recipient of the Volunteer Officers' Decoration.

-Later life and career
+Other activities

-Rowe was also the founder, and for many years president, of the New South Wales Institute of Architects, and was elected a Fellow of the Royal Institute of British Architects in 1884.
+Rowe was the founder, and for many years president, of the New South Wales Institute of Architects, and was elected a Fellow of the Royal Institute of British Architects in 1884.

-In 1888 the Premier Sir Henry Parkes appointed Rowe as the first President of the Board of Water Supply and Sewerage, and served in that office until his death, with the exception of the period 1892 to 1896 when Cecil West Darley presided.
-His presidency was well-received, with an account after his death noting: "The great leaps and bounds by which the department has progressed, and its present state of efficiency, bear ample testimony to the capability of his administration."
+In 1888 the Premier Sir Henry Parkes appointed Rowe as the first president of the Board of Water Supply and Sewerage, and he served in that office until his death, with the exception of the period 1892 to 1896 when Cecil West Darley presided.
+His presidency was well-received, with an account after his death noting: "The great leaps and bounds by which the department has progressed, and its present state of efficiency, bear ample testimony to the capability of his administration".

+Death and legacy

-He died age 69 in January 1899 at Mona, his leased residence since 1881 in Darling Point.
+Rowe died age 69 in January 1899 at Mona, his leased residence since 1881 in Darling Point.
 In accordance with his wishes "to be laid to rest near the sea", he was buried in his military uniform at Waverley Cemetery following a service at St Mark's Church, Darling Point.

+Many buildings built to his designs still stand in Sydney, and Rowe Street in Sydney is named after him.